-IURBIDITY Contaminant (units) Treatment Technique (TT) Violation Y/N Your Water Treatment Technique (TT) Violation if: Like Source of Contamination Turbidity (NTU) - Highest single turbidity measurement Ν 0.10 Turbidity > 1 NTU Turbidity (NTU) - Lowest monthly percentage (%) of samples meeting turbidity limits e (%) of samples meeting N Less than 95% of monthly turbidity meas- urements are ≤ 0.3 NTU Soil runoff
+Contaminant (units) Treatment Technique (TT) Violation Y/N Your Water Treatment Technique (TT) Violation if: Like Source of Contamination Turbidity (NTU) - Highest single turbidity measurement N 0.08 Turbidity > 1 NTU Soil runoff Turbidity (NTU) - Lowest monthly percentage (%) of samples meeting turbidity limits N 100% Less than 95% of monthly turbidity measurements are ≤ 0.3 NTU

-Turbidity is a measure of the cloudiness of the water.
+^{}Turbidity is a measure of the cloudiness of the water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system.
 The Turbidity rule requires that 95% or more of the monthly samples must be less than or equal to 0.3 NTU.